lgalke/gnn-pretraining-evaluation/README.md

-# Evaluating graph neural nets with unseen nodes after pretraining
+# Evaluating graph neural nets with unseen nodes

 **Paper:** L Galke, I Vagliano, A Scherp: *Can Graph Neural Networks Go "Online"?
 An Analysis of Pretraining and Inference*, RLGM@ICLR2019.